Greek PM offers to restart news broadcasts to defuse crisis

 The closure has drawn fire from unions and opposition lawmakers who have accused the finance minister of sending e-mails to private channels warning them not to re-broadcast ERT.

-The Communist-affiliated channel 90.2, which broadcast bootleg ERT programme, has been taken off the air.
+The Communist-affiliated channel 90.2, which broadcast bootleg ERT program, has been taken off the air.

 In a show of solidarity, the European Broadcasting Union (EBU) put the broadcaster back on air, enabling Greek satellite subscribers to watch the station's news channel.